KAGE-Bench: Fast Known-Axis Visual Generalization Evaluation for Reinforcement Learning: KAGE-Environment

 KAGE-Env (\autoref{fig:visual_abstract},~\autoref{code:env}) is a JAX-native RL environment designed for controlled evaluation of visual generalization.
 It implements the visual-POMDP interface from \autoref{sec:background}: configurations $\xi\in\Xi$ parameterize the renderer $O_\xi(\cdot\mid s)$ while the latent control problem is held fixed.

 \paragraph{Task and interface.} KAGE-Env is an episodic 2D side-scrolling platformer with horizon $T$ and a push-scrolling camera.
 At each timestep $t$, the agent observes a single RGB image $o_t \in \{0,\dots,255\}^{H\times W\times 3}$, with default resolution $H=W=128$, and selects an action $a_t$ from a discrete action space $\mathcal A=\{0,\dots,7\}$.
 Actions are encoded as a bitmask over three primitives: $\textsc{Left}=1$, $\textsc{Right}=2$, and $\textsc{Jump}=4$.
 Policies interact with the environment exclusively through pixels; the latent simulator state is not available to the policy and is exposed only via the \texttt{info} dictionary for logging and evaluation.
+The \textsc{Left} action is retained to preserve a conventional platformer-style action space, although a competent policy can learn to ignore it when moving left is not useful.

 \paragraph{Reward and termination.} Let $x_t\in\mathbb R$ denote horizontal position and $x_t^{\max} := \max_{0\le k\le t} x_k$ the furthest position reached so far.
 The per-step reward is

 where $\mathbb I[\textsc{Jump}(a_t)]$ indicates the jump bit is active in $a_t$, $\alpha_3$ is a per-timestep time cost, and $\mathrm{idle}(x_t,x_{t+1})$ flags lack of horizontal progress.
 Episodes terminate only by time-limit truncation at $T=\texttt{episode\_length}$.